 Most of us that depend upon notifications cannot switch off the background refresh feature totally.
 You can however selectively turn off the refresh for most apps and only keep the ones that you absolutely need.

 You can change the settings by going to Settings >General >Background app refresh.
 Disable the background refresh for the apps that you do not need.

-Facebook is one such app that is known to consume some serious resources.
+We know that Facebook is one app that consumes some serious resources.